danfuzz/lactoserv/doc/configuration.md

 * `atSize` &mdash; Rotate when the file becomes the given size (in bytes) or greater.
 Optional, and if not specified (or if `null`), does not rotate based on size.
-* `checkSec` &mdash; How often to check for a rotation condition, in seconds.
+* `checkPeriod` &mdash; How often to check for a rotation condition, specified as a duration value as described in [Specifying durations](#specifying-durations), or `null` to indicate "never check."
-  Optional, and if not specified (or if `null`), does not ever check at all.
+  Optional and defaults to `5 min`.
+If specified, the value must be at least one second (so as to prevent excessive churn).
 This is only meaningful if `atSize` is also specified.
-Default `5 * 60`.
 * `maxOldBytes` &mdash; How many bytes' worth of old (post-rotation) files should be allowed, or `null` not to have a limit.
 The oldest files over the limit get deleted after a rotation.Optional, and defaults to `null`.